 The eyes of the world are on the Middle East.
 Today, more than ever, this deeply-troubled region is the focus of power games between major global players vying for international influence.
 Absent from this scene for the past quarter century, Russia is now back with gusto.
 Yet its motivations, decision-making processes and strategic objectives remain hard to pin down.

-The risk of an inadvertent nuclear war is rising because of the entanglement of non-nuclear weapons with nuclear weapons and their command-and-control capabilities.
+The risk of a nuclear war is rising because of growing non-nuclear threats to nuclear weapons and their command-and-control systems.